 In this webinar:

-– Explore how to teach digital citizenship, including tips on developing skills and dispositions in students
+- Explore teaching tips on skill development and positive dispositions in students

 - Identify ways to implement digital citizenship into your classrooms, schools, or districts

-A National Board Certified Teacher, Jessica has worked in education for twenty-one years teaching first, second, third, and eighth grade.
+A National Board Certified Teacher, Jessica has worked in education for twenty-one years teaching 1st, 2nd, 3rd, and 8th grade.
 She designs and presents professional learning experiences for educators and students that focus on sparking curiosity and developing the skills, attitudes, and knowledge necessary for students to become active and ethical global participants.

-She is a Common Sense Education Ambassador and believes that schools and educators play an important role in supporting students and parents in learning how to become responsible digital citizens.
+She is a Common Sense Education Ambassador and believes that schools and educators play an essential role in supporting students and parents in learning how to become responsible digital citizens.